 TRIFLURIDINE; TIPIRACIL (trye FLURE i deen; tip EER a sil) is a chemotherapy drug.
 It slows the growth of cancer cells.
-This medicine is used to treat colon or rectal cancer.
+This medicine is used to treat colon or rectal cancer and stomach cancer.

 How should I use this medicine?

 This medicine comes in two strengths, and your doctor may prescribe both strengths for your prescribed dose.
 Follow the directions on the prescription label.
 Take this medicine by mouth with a glass of water.
-Take this medicine within 1 hour after your morning or evening meals.
+Do not cut, crush or chew this medicine.
+Take this medicine with food.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Your caregiver should wear gloves when handling this medicine.
 Wash your hands after handling this medicine.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 What side effects may I notice from receiving this medicine?

 Side effects that you should report to your doctor or health care professional as soon as possible:

 allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue